Tetrabutylammonium chloride

-Tetrabutylammonium chloride is the organic compound with the formula (C4H9)4NCl.
+Tetrabutylammonium chloride is the organic compound with the formula [(CH3CH2CH2CH2)4N]+Cl−, often abbreviated as [Bu4N]Cl, where Bu stands for n-butyl.
 A white water-soluble solid, it is a quaternary ammonium salt of chloride.

-It is a precursor to other tetrabutylammonium salts.
+It sees use as a phase-transfer catalyst, although it is less popular that the corresponding bromine salt TBAC.
+It can also undergo salt metathesis reactions to form a variety of other tetrabutylammonium salts.
 Often tetrabutylammonium bromide is preferred as a source of tetrabutylammonium because it is less hygroscopic than the chloride.